Fhilb/RescueLaneClipper/README.md

 - Move tusd binary to correct directoy: `sudo mv tusd /usr/local/bin/`
 - Create folder for uploads: `mkdir tus-uploads`

-You can verify that everything worked with:
+You can verify that everything works by issuing:
-- `which tusd` should return `/usr/local/bin/tusd`
+- `which tusd`, should return `/usr/local/bin/tusd`
-- `tusd -version` should return:
+- `tusd -version`, should return:
 ```
 Version: v2.8.0
 Commit: 0e52ad650abed02ec961353bb0c3c8bc36650d2c
 Date: Wed Apr  2 07:47:10 UTC 2025
 ```

-If everything is working as intended, you can remove your downloaded files with:
+If everything works as intended, you can remove your downloaded files with:
 - `cd ..` and
 - `rm -rf tusd_linux_arm*`

 #### Install a firewall:
-A firewall should always be used, especially if we want our server to be accessible from external sources!
+A firewall should always be used, especially if you want your server to be accessible from external sources!
-- Update our packages list: `sudo apt update`
+- Update packages list: `sudo apt update`
 - Install firewall: `sudo apt install ufw`
 > [!NOTE]
-> Ports give access to different services on the same system, kind of like a corridor with lots of doors that are either locked or unlocked.
+> Ports give access to different services on the same system, similar to a corridor with lots of doors that are either locked or unlocked.
-> There are so called 'well-known ports' (port 0-1023) that are reserved for default services.
+> There are so called 'well-known ports' (port 0-1023) that are reserved for/ used by default services.
-> To make it a bit harder for possible intruders, we can choose a random port (1024-65535), as many port scans just check the well-known ports.
+> To make it a bit harder for possible intruders, we can choose a random port above those well-known ports (1024-65535), as many port scans just check the well-known ports.
 >
 > You can use a [random port generator](https://proxyscrape.com/tools/port) for this.
 >
 > Please write your chosen port down somewhere, as you will need it later!

-- Add chosen port to firewall: `sudo ufw allow [your port]`, e.g. `sudo ufw allow 37859`
+- Add the chosen port to the firewall: `sudo ufw allow [your port]` (e.g. `sudo ufw allow 37859`)

 > [!NOTE]
 > If you use SSH or SFTP to access your server, make sure to add the port to the firewall as well (default is 22):